-I look like this girl to the right and the child below plus the man on the horse, I resemble him over the years.
+I look like this girl above and the child above with mother plus the man on the horse, I resemble him over the years.
 Because I am part Indian.

 I think the Johnson family came from Chief Black Moon's tribe.

-The Chief and Red Cloud, Cheyenne is to the right of these Sioux Indians when she was young and older.
+The Chief and Red Cloud, Cheyenne is to the right of these Sioux Indians.
 This is Nita Fay's grandma who is my dad Bob Johnson's grandma who raised him.
+I love you all!

 I will continue with my research about the orphan that was raised by the Thatcher Missionary family by Indian Ladder.
-I really researched this relative that is Robert Lee Johnson Sr's great, great Grandfather.
+I really researched this relative that is my grandfather Robert Lee Johnson Sr's great, great grandfather.
 This picture to the left could be someone like him in 1890ish.
-I met my dad Robert Lee Johnson Jr's cousin that was Wilbur Rays above great grandson or great great grandson.
-He was very interested in his ancestry and this nice cousin I met traveled to Custer County and phoned the Big Sioux nation and he traveled to Illinois where the Indians fled to after they were asked to leave a few Indian Reservations, esp. the what became the Seneca Indian Reservation.
-Then this cousin wrote letters to people he found may have answers to the roots of this grandfather, he paid for death records for many of the grandmothers on this side and this grandfather's wife but we could not find the grave for this grandfather.
+I met my dad Robert Lee Johnson Jr's, cousin that was Wilbur Rays above great grandson or great great grandson.
+He was very interested in his ancestry and this nice cousin I met traveled to Custer County, and phoned the Big Sioux Nation, he traveled to Illinois where the Indians fled to after they were asked to leave a few Indian Reservations, esp. what became the Seneca Indian Reservation.
+Then this cousin wrote letters to people he found that may have answers to the roots of this grandfather, he paid for death records for many of the grandmothers on this side and this grandfather's wife, but we could not find the grave for this grandfather.
 So this nice cousin did get some answers and he found out that this grandfather did not have a name until he was a man over 21 years of age or so, and that he was raised by the Boyd Thatcher Missionary Family in New York by Indian Ladder.

 We did find out that when this grandfather was given a name it was George W. (Washington maybe) Sweet.
-I found out from my research that he was given an attorney's name that still lived and was close to the Thatcher family, the evidence was that he traveled with the people who worked and lived around this attorney Geo W. Sweet, etc. They all traveled from New York to Illinois.
-So this grandfather George Sweet I found out was an awesome farmer that was very skilled to the point that the white men put him in the newspapers with themselves and mentioned his crops quite a lot.
+I found out from my research that he was given an attorney's name that still lived and was close to the Thatcher family, the evidence was that he traveled with the people who worked and lived around this attorney George W. Sweet, etc. So this grandfather George Sweet I found out was an awesome farmer, that was very skilled to the point that the men that traveled with him put him in the newspapers with themselves and mentioned his crops quite a lot.
 He did plant sugar and other crops.
-To back track for along time I thought he was called Sweet because he planted so much sugar cane.
-He must have made molasses I think to myself now.
-Again he was wed on an Indian Reservation by a man named Moses and I found this in records, to Melvina Camp who again was born to a 16 year old Eastern Cherokee mother who lived on the Onondaga Reservation and Melvina's mother died during childbirth, but Melvina was raised by other relatives and her father who was named John Camp on Melvina's death record.
+To back track for along time I thought he was named Sweet because he planted sugar cane.
+He might have made molasses I think to myself now.
+Again he was wed on an Indian Reservation by a man named Moses and I found this in records, to Melvina Camp who again was born to a 16 year old Eastern Cherokee mother who lived on the Onondaga Reservation and Melvina's mother died during childbirth.
+So Melvina was raised by other relatives and her father who was named John Camp on Melvina Camp Sweet's death record.
 I searched and search every John Camp that ever lived in NY and traced them all, I did end up at many dead ends.
 But maybe John Camp ended up marrying someone named Mary Camp that also moved with this grandparent couple to Illinois from NY at the Indian removal.
 Yet, on Melvina Camp's death certificate she had no mother.
 There were several Camp families that traveled from NY to Illinois at the same time.
 Cheyenne was the first born daughter to Grandfather Sweet and Grandmother Melvina Camp Sweet.
 Cheyenne gave birth to her first born daughter upon arrival in Illinois.
 There again I wrote above she gave birth to Clarinda.
 Melvina and George Sweet had a set of twin also.
 They may have up to two sets of twins.
 For sure they had twin boys who did die at a younger age in their twenties.
 I went to Custer County Museum and the Custer County newspaper files to find out more about George Sweet and his family.
 George Sweet's twin sons did sign over all of their property to Cheyenne's fur trapper husband, who may have not been a fur trapper though and what they owned before they died because they had something wrong with them, that could have been a gun shot wound or they were poisoned.
 Or they died at the big Sioux Massacre.

-It is funny to me that my dad Bob Johnson's grandmother Nita was a twin and again each generation had a set or two of twins.
+It is funny to me that my dad Bob Johnson's grandmother Nita Fay was a twin and again each generation had a set of twins.
 Wilbur Ray was a twin and lo and behold I found a shot of what looked like my dad Bob Johnson as a baby with another baby laying there on their bellies that his father shot like he was a secret twin and none of us knew about this ever!
-And he had a secret twin somewhere and even he does not know about this the twin mystery maybe I imagined because the twin mystery in this family is a spell binder, so great in each generation.
+And he had a secret twin somewhere and even he does not know about this the twin mystery maybe.
+I imagined this because the twin mystery in this family is a spell binder, so great in each generation.
 Yet no one has had twins yet on any side I know of I thought, but the cousin I met from Wilbur Ray said, "Yes, there are more twins in this bloodline still."
 And he named them.
-So this whole Sweet family packed up one day and headed toward Nebraska and of all places they lived near Custer.
-And in the end Melvina was buried alone and we will never find George Sweet's grave but I may know now where he is buried because I went through nights and nights of the newspaper archives from Nebraska I also found out where this family traveled, and where some of grandfather Sweet's grandchildren moved to when they were not on an Indian Reservation and had moved outside of Nebraska or South Dakota, yet one of them did move to Michigan.
-I am not going to tell this but I did find a record of grandma Nita Fay's brother who was very close to people who traveled to where Grandfather Sweet traveled to.
-I realized in the end it did not matter that Grandfather Sweet was named this name by the attorney maybe and was not called by a name he wanted to be called by because his daughter Cheyenne and all of his grandchildren including my dad's grandma Nita Fay were all written about in the Newspaper regularly in Custer County about everything they did.
-For I found out from my dad's cousin that someone in this family owned a newspaper and a hotel.
-I even found newspaper articles about Grandfather Sweet's grandson who chased coyotes.
+So this whole Sweet family packed up one day and headed toward Nebraska and they lived in Custer.
+And in the end Melvina was buried alone and we will never find George Sweet's grave but I may know now where he is buried because as I went through nights and nights of the newspaper archives from Nebraska I also found out where this family traveled, and where some of grandfather Sweet's grandchildren moved to when they were wed.